John Wick: Chapter 2: Filming locations

+John Wick: Chapter 2 was mostly shot on location in New York and Rome.
+The Continental Hotel seen in the film was in reality the Beaver Building in Manhattan and its rooftop was filmed separately on the roof garden of the Rockefeller Plaza building.
+John Wick's house was shot at 121 Mill Neck, Long Island, New York.
+The Continental Hotel in Rome was filmed at the Museo centrale del Risorgimento al Vittoriano, located next to the Roman Forum.
+The scene of Gianna's coronation party was shot near the ruins of the Baths of Caracalla.
+Some scenes taking place in the New York City Subway were filmed within the Montreal Metro system.

 Music

 Tyler Bates and Joel J. Richard returned to write and compose the film's soundtrack.
 Along with the return of Le Castle Vania and Ciscandra Nostalghia, the soundtrack has also featured Alice in Chains' guitarist and co-lead vocalist Jerry Cantrell in the song "A Job to Do", whose lyrics were written by Cantrell from the perspective of Keanu Reeves' character.

 Release

 Theatrical

 John Wick: Chapter 2 premiered at Arclight Hollywood in Los Angeles on January 30, 2017, and was theatrically released in the United States on February 10, 2017, by Summit Entertainment.
 In the United Kingdom, the film was granted a 15 certificate by the British Board of Film Classification after 23 seconds of a suicide scene were removed to avoid an 18 rating.
 The film opened in UK cinemas on February 17, 2017, and was distributed by Warner Bros., with co-production from Lionsgate studio Summit Entertainment.
 Australia was one of the last major countries to receive the film, with a release on May 18.